shovon/decaf-lisp/README.md

 # DecafLISP

 A dialect of lisp, meant for the Node.js runtime.
+What's the use of this?
+Not much other than to just fool around.
+In fact, I only wrote it to learn compilers.

 ## Installation